10 High Protein Vegetables

 Like many other vegetables on this list, artichokes are packed with protein, fiber and many other nutrients.
-Artichoke is a flavorful, earthy veg that deserves a spot on your plate.
+Artichoke is a flavorful, earthy vegetable that deserves a spot on your plate.
 Enjoy canned or fresh artichokes with these easy preparation tips.

 1 cup: 4.7 g protein

-Contrary to what some may think, sweet corn is a healthy food with impressive nutrition.
+Contrary to what some may think, sweet corn is a nutritious food with impressive health benefits.
 Similar to green peas, it is a good source of fiber (12% of the RDA per cup) which helps keep you full and satisfied, especially when paired with protein.
 Keep some in your freezer to throw together some of our favorite easy corn recipes.

 1 cup: 4.6 g protein

-There are so many reasons to enjoy avocados, from help with weight loss to boosting your heart health.
+There are so many reasons to enjoy avocados, from managing weight to boosting your heart health.
 Along with protein, avocados are a good source of potassium and fiber.
-While we love a classic avocado toast, there are many ways to enjoy this high-protein veg that are not in toast form.
+While we love a classic avocado toast, there are many ways to enjoy this high-protein vegetable that are not in toast form.

 1 cup: 4.3 g protein

-Asparagus is a high-protein, low-carb vegetable with an impressive amount of several nutrients.
+Asparagus is a high-protein, low-carb vegetable with a number of nutritional benefits.
 It is a great source of folate and vitamin A, which are important for cell growth, vision and healthy skin.
 Plus, you can enjoy the benefits in the form of Garlic-Parmesan Asparagus—need we say more?

 1 cup: 4 g protein

 Brussels sprouts pair fiber and protein with several vitamins and nutrients to keep you feeling full and nourished.
 Not to mention, they have health benefits ranging from keeping you mentally sharp to fighting cancer and lowering blood pressure.
-With 4 g of protein present in every cup uncooked, enjoy them roasted with garlic and Parmesan or fresh in a Shaved Brussels Sprouts Salad with Lemon-Chile Vinaigrette.
+With 4 g of protein present in every cup uncooked, enjoy them roasted with garlic and Parmesan.

 1 cup: 4 g protein

 Mushroom's meaty flavor sets it apart from other vegetables.
-Not only is the flavor great, but also these fungi are higher in protein than several vegetables—One cup of cooked mushrooms provides about 4 g of protein!
-Moreover, mushrooms are packed with B vitamins and for those mushrooms grown under UV light, vitamin D, which is a nutrient that many people are not getting enough of.
-Check out our Healthy Mushroom Recipes for inspiration on how to enjoy.
+Not only are they earthy and flavorful, but these fungi also contain more protein than several vegetables—One cup of cooked mushrooms provides about 4 g of protein!
+Moreover, mushrooms are packed with B vitamins, and for those mushrooms grown under UV light, vitamin D, which is a nutrient that many people are not getting enough of.
+Check out our Healthy Mushroom Recipes for meal ideas.

 1 cup: 3.5 g protein

-Kale gained a reputation of being a super healthy food, and its nutrition backs up the claims.
+Kale gained a reputation of being a nutrient powerhouse, and its impressive nutrition profile backs up the claims.
 It is full of antioxidants, vitamins and nutrients that help stave off chronic diseases like diabetes and cancer.
-To savor this highly nutritious veggie that provides nearly 4 g of protein per one cup serving cooked, add it to soups and salads, make kale chips or try one of our yummy kale salad recipes.
+To savor this highly nutritious veggie that provides nearly 4 g of protein per one cup serving cooked, add it to soups and salads, make kale chips or try one of our delicious kale recipes.

 1 cup: 3 g protein

 Potatoes have a bad rep for being a high-carb vegetable.
-In reality, though, they are a good source of several nutrients.
-One medium potato boasts 20% of your daily needs for potassium and 25% of your vitamin C needs.
-Potatoes are a filling option for a starchy vegetable that has some protein as well.
+In reality, though, they are a good source of several nutrients—one cup (160g) of cooked potato boasts 20% of your daily needs for potassium and 25% of your vitamin C needs.
+They are also a filling option for a starchy vegetable, offering three g of protein per serving cooked.
 Check out our tips for turning a baked potato into a healthy and delicious meal.